Is MND hereditary?

 Familial and sporadic MND

-Approximately one in 15 people with MND will be aware of another close family member (parent, brother or sister, grandparent, aunt, uncle or cousin) with the disease, or with the related condition frontotemporal dementia (FTD).
+Approximately one in 15 people with MND will be aware of another close family member (parent, brother or sister, grandparent, aunt, uncle or cousin) with the disease, or with a related condition, frontotemporal dementia (FTD).
 When this happens, we say the person has familial MND, meaning a genetic contribution is the major factor in causing the disease.

 Sometimes people talk about this type of MND as 'running in the family'.
 This is clearly not the whole story, since people carrying faulty genes related to MND grow and develop normally into adulthood and later life before the disease reveals itself.
 Sometimes it is not possible to know with certainty if MND is familial, for example if someone was adopted or because medical problems in the family have not been talked about openly.
 We have also found that occasionally MND that causes walking problems has been misdiagnosed as multiple sclerosis (MS), and FTD has been misdiagnosed as Alzheimer's disease or just 'dementia'.